Doenerspiess/ReCut/Readme.txt

-I'm writing a python script to cut longer MP3 files (i.e. recordings of several songs) into the individual tracks.
+I'm writing a python script to cut longer MP3 files (i.e. recordings of several songs) into the individual tracks called ReCut.

+So far, there is a compiled .exe program which should run on most devices.
+There also is a python script version (.py) which you can use if you have a python interpreter installed, and, VERY IMPORTANT, ffmpeg added to your path (for windows, this is how you do it: https://windowsloop.com/install-ffmpeg-windows-10/).

 It's a rather simple program with a very non-polished GUI so far.
 Feel free to use it and report any problems that occur.